-Bagru printing is one of the traditional techniques of printing with natural colors followed by the Chippas of a remote place of Rajasthan.
-The process starts from preparing the cloth to finished printed fabrics following an age old indigenous methods.
-These motifs have always stood out because of some specialty they behold.
-They are printed on light colored background with wooden blocks following two styles: direct and resist style.
+Bagru printing is a traditional printing technique which uses natural colours, such as indigo.
+It is practised by the Chippas in the region of Rajasthan.
+The process starts with preparing the cloth to finish printed fabrics following indigenous methods.
+The unique patterns and motifs are printed on light-coloured backgrounds with wooden blocks following two styles: direct and resist.

-Indians were among the pioneers in the art of dyeing and printing with natural colors in the world.
-Dyeing with indigo was more of a mystery to many foreign travellers to India because they could observe no color when fabric is dipped in indigo bath colors develop during exposure in open air.
-Hand block printing has been recognized as a craft through generations in different clusters in the country.
-Each cluster follows its distinctive style and methods, uses locally available natural materials and motifs of some specialty.
-‘Bagru’ print is that kind of centuries old traditional art of hand block printing still alive.
+India is a pioneer in the art of dyeing and printing with natural colours.
+Dyeing with indigo historically was a mystery to many travellers to India because they could observe no colour when the fabric is dipped in indigo baths, the colour develops during exposure to open air.
+Hand block printing has been recognised as a craft through generations in different regional groups throughout the country.
+Each group follows their own distinct style and methods, which incorporates locally available natural materials and motifs.
+The ancient tradition of ‘Bagru’ hand block printing is still practised.

-The final process to create a bagru fabric is known as tapai (sun bleaching).
-Which means the fabric is washed to remove excess dust and dirt and it is kept in the sunlight for drying.
-Once Tapai is done, the bagru fabric is ready to use.
-Bagru printing cloths are used both in a modern and traditional array.
+The final process to create a Bagru fabric is known as tapai (sun bleaching).
+This means the fabric is washed to remove excess dust and dirt and is kept in the sunlight for drying.
+Once tapai is done, the Bagru fabric is ready to use.
+Bagru printing cloths are used both in a modern and traditional way.

 Information submitted by the maker and edited by the Future Materials Bank.